jakeharding/repo-health/docs/Other Installation.md

 The user needs to have access to the database.
 Run `grant all on msr14.* to 'msr14'@'localhost;`.
 After commands have been run successfully, run `quit;` to exit the interpreter.
 We can now load the data into the database by running `mysql -u root -p msr14 < path_to_extracted_data_file`.
 The `path_to_extracted_data_file` is the absolute path noted earlier, and `msr14` is the name of the database created.
 Once this is successful, you can enter the information into the local_settings.py.

 Located in the `repo_health` directory of this repository is a `local_settings.py.example` file.
 Save a copy of this file as `local_settings.py` to the same directory.
 Please do not remove the example file from the repo.
-If you created the database and user as `msr14` then you will need insert the password for the user in the `PASSWORD` placeholder.
+If you created the database and user as `msr14` then you will need to insert the password for the user in the `PASSWORD` placeholder.
 Otherwise enter the required information into the correct places and save the file.

 #### Production Database
 Production database is configured in a similar fashion, but the project is not ready for a production setup so this will be revisited.

 ## Backend Configuration
+Python 3.5 is recommended for this project.
+It can be downloaded and installed at [python.org](python.org).
+Python requirements are kept in the requirements.txt file, and this file is generated using `pip freeze > requirements.txt`.

 Developers develop on many projects, and each project has it's own dependencies or deps.
 For this reason, a virtual environment is created on the developer's machine in order to isolate Python dependencies between projects.
 Virtualenv and virtualenvwrapper are used to create and maintain the environment and need to be installed in the base Python using the pip command line tool.
 An explanation of how to install pip is [here](https://pip.pypa.io/en/stable/installing/), but if you can run `which pip` and see a result, you have pip installed.
 To install virtualenv and virtualenvwrapper use: